 Take care (you know I mean it this time!)

 *Note: This was the letter I wrote to my son on the eve of Hurricane Sandy, October, 2012.
-Check updates from the National Hurricane Center for Hurricane Joaquin.
+Check updates from the National Weather Service for Storm Jonas.
 Now might be the very best time to help your college student takes steps to be prepared.